Proviso West High School: Athletics

 In March 1960, the U.S. Badminton Open, which included 300 players from the United States, Indonesia, India, and Denmark, among others, was hosted by Proviso West.

 Proviso West Holiday Tournament

 Since 1961, Proviso West has been the host of an annual boys basketball tournament in December; the first holiday basketball tournament in the Chicago area.
 Over that time, over 30 players who played in the tournament have gone on to professional athletic careers.
 Between 1964 and 2008, 95 teams qualified for the IHSA state tournament the same year they participated in the Proviso West Holiday Tournament (13 of which won the state title that year).

-The tournament received national attention in 2005 when Glenbrook North High School star Jon Scheyer, playing in front of his future coach Mike Krzyzewski of Duke University, scored 21 points in a 75-second stretch late in the fourth quarter of a game against the host Panthers.